kalbasit/kalbas.it/site/content/post/blogging-with-style.md

 # The blog

-I wanted something quite customizable for my blog, but at the same time, it should not use many resources on the server.
+I wanted something I could easily customize, and does not use many resources on the server.
 I thought of writing my own Go server to serve static files but why [re-invent the wheel](https://github.com/search?utf8=%E2%9C%93&q=%22static+site+generator%22&type=Repositories&ref=advsearch&l=&l=)?
 [Jekyll](https://github.com/jekyll/jekyll) is very popular but [Hugo](https://gohugo.io/) is much nicer, getting quite popular and get